 is a mere 240 km.

 It has a diverse topography with snow covered volcano cones and arid deserts to the north, a vertile central

 valley and windswept tundra, glaciers and the isolated Cape Horn in the south.

 Chile claims a large chunk of Antarctica and in 1888 annexed Easter Island.

-When the Spaniards entered the scene in the mid 1500's they managed to defeat the Inca's in the north,
+When the Spaniards entered the scene in the mid 1500's they defeated the Inca's in the north, but failed

 Spanish colonial rule lasted till 1818 when Chile became independent